 Toyota has a deserved reputation for the quality of its build, and its reliability once in service, and that is reflected in the overall level of satisfaction of its owners and the resale they achieve.

 That doesn't mean they don't break down or have frustrating problems, but any problems the Corolla does have tend to be specific and not endemic.
-Like all cars maintenance is key to a long and trouble-free run, so always check for a service record confirming that all serviced have been done as specified.
+Like all cars maintenance is key to a long and trouble-free run, so always check for a service record confirming that all services have been done as specified.

 Brake wear and tyre wear, problems with some makes, isn't a problem with the Corolla, both brakes and tyres last as one would expect.